-Government forces and Islamic Courts fighters face off just 30km outside Baidoa.
+Government and Islamist troops face off just 30km outside Baidoa.

-Regional diplomats fear fighting could quickly spread into a regional conflict given that arch-foes Ethiopia and Eritrea are accused of supporting the government and the Islamic Courts respectively.
+Regional diplomats fear fighting could quickly spread into a regional conflict given that arch-foes Ethiopia and Eritrea are accused of supporting the government and Islamists respectively.

-In Baidoa’s coffee and tea shops, possible war between the Muslim fighters and the Western-backed government dominated conversation.
+In Baidoa’s coffee and tea shops, possible war between the Islamists and the Western-backed government dominated conversation.

 Residents saw it as a matter of when rather than if war would break out, and many planned escape routes.

-Baidoa has already seen two major suicide attacks, blamed by the government on al Qaeda-linked fighters joining the ranks of the Islamic Courts.
+Baidoa has already seen two major suicide attacks, blamed by the government on al Qaeda-linked fighters joining the ranks of the Islamists.

-But Abdifatah Ali, a senior Islamic Courts official, denied the report.
+But Abdifatah Ali, a senior Islamist official, denied the report.
 “We are not aware of it.”